RelevanceAI/RelevanceAI-readme-docs/docs_template/GETTING_STARTED/example-applications/quickstart-text-to-image-search.md

 ### Setting Up Client

-After installation, we need to also set up an API client.
-If you are missing an API key, you can easily sign up and get your API key from [https://cloud.relevance.ai/](https://cloud.relevance.ai/) in the settings area.
+To instantiate a Relevance AI's client object, you need an API key that you can get from [https://cloud.relevance.ai/](https://cloud.relevance.ai/).